cs222wa/1DV449_cs222wa/Laboration 2/Report.md

 ######Consequences
 Attackers can trick the user’s browser to make authenticated requests, for example purchases, update account details, money transfers, login/logout etc.
 ######Suggested measures
 * Send an unpredictable token in each HTTP request made.
 Include it in a hidden field in the body, not in the URL to make it less exposable to threats and attackers.
-[1,p14]
+[1,p.14]
 * Use at least one unique token/unique session and user.
-[1,p14]
+[1,p.14]

 ##Performance Problems

 ###Expiration header
 The Expiration header of the application is set to -1, meaning that nothing is saved in the application's cache.
 This means that each time the page is accessed, all its content must be reloaded from scratch.
 This causes an unnecessarily large amount of HTTP requests, slowing the application down.
 Instead, set the Expiration header to a value which enables the information of the application to be saved for a longer period of time, or set a max-age value to Cache-Control.
 This way the application will use the current copy of the web page until the cache is reloaded or expired, reducing the number of HTTP Requests.
-[4,p23]
+[4,p.23]

 ###Resources
 From what I can tell, the bootstrap.css files are loaded, but never used in the application, resulting in unnecessary loading time.
 The application has a background image which is loaded, but then covered up by  background color, which makes it completely uneccesary and slows down the application.
-Js is included and loaded into the application, but is not minimized, which would have made it load and run much faster.[4,p69]
+Js is included and loaded into the application, but is not minimized, which would have made it load and run much faster.[4,p.69]
 The web page also uses a favicon which is much larger than it should be.

 ###Inline code
 There are CSS and JavaScript code written as inline elements in the HTML code.
 This is considered bad coding since it both clutters the HTML syntax and slows the application down.
 Place the JavaScript and the CSS code in corresponding files instead and then link them into / call them from the application when needed or combine the CSS and Script files into one file, which would result in less HTTP requests.
-[4,p15]
+[4,p.15]

 ###Bad placement of script-links
 The script links are placed in the application page's header.
 This is a bad place, since it then forces the page to read the scripts before loading the body of the page, causing unnecessary loading time.
 Place the scripts at the bottom of the body tag instead.
-[4,p45]
+[4,p.45]

 ##Personal Reflections

 ###Experience
 Most of these things, including the tools used to analyse/examine them with are very new to me.
 It was confusing at first, not knowing where to start, how to use the tools (Postman), what to do or even what to look for, but after some reading up and discussions with classmates it all slowly began to clear, even for me.
+I never knew that there were so many ways to enhance the performance of a web site; of course, the size of background pictures and placement of scripts I knew of from previous courses, but I had no idea that there were so many other technical things you could do beyond graphics and code structure that would affect an application's performance so drastically.
 I've definitely gained a whole different perspective about web security from this task and I've also come to realize how easy it is to overlook similar flaws in an application.
 It's no wonder the OWASP top ten security risks are what they are, since they are often things that people don't ever think about, or even know makes a difference.
 It is important that we, as future web developers, understand these risks; not just how to prevent them, but also how they work.
 Because a way of doing things can change, and if they do then we must understand what it is that's changed before we can do anything about it in response.